Prevent Contamination with a Reliable Bearing Seal

 Sealing elements fall under two major categories, which are based on whether the seal is integral or external to the bearing component.
 Each sealing type has its own unique considerations.

-According to MachineDesign, integral seals are compact and eliminate the need for grease cavities and external shaft seals, which can require more space and impose a mechanical burden on the shaft.
 External seals, however, are frequently used with oil rather than grease, as oil is often present in high-speed applications and where lubrication is shared between multiple components.
-External seals are also commonly used in applications that require regreasing or a large lubrication cavity
+External seals are also commonly used in applications that require regreasing or a large lubrication cavity.

 Contact vs. Non-Contact Bearing Seals